Psychedelic/cap/spec.md

 In this document we go thought the overall architecture of such a service and provide the schema for the canisters that the system has.

-This interface should work regardless of the number of canister the ICHS uses.
-We define two groups of canisters. `Readable` and `Writable`.
-Every canister on the ICHS implements one or both of these interfaces.
-For example the entry/router canister implements both *Readable* and *Writable*

 The goal of defining this interfaces is to have implementation agnostic layer of interaction with this open internet service and future proofing the OIS.

-## Readable

-The *Readable* interface describes a common schema for performing read-only queries on the ICHS.
-We refer to a canister that implements this interface as a Readable Canister.
-This interface does not define any operation on the canister that can mutate the state of the canister.

-Not every readable canister is capable of returning the response for the entire data, and they should be called in the right context.
-Starting from the entry canister should always result in valid responses.

-## Writable

-The *Writable* interface describes an interface for canisters that can mutate the state of the ICHS.
-For example inserting a new event to the history.

 ## Certified Trees

-Each `Readable` canister should have one merkle-tree whose root hash is stored as the certified data of the entire canister.
+Each canister should have one merkle-tree whose root hash is stored as the certified data of the entire canister.

 This tree is defined using the following structure: